-Members face increased phishing and other cyberattack attempts
+Members face increased phishing and cyberattack attempts

-Mountain America Credit Union’s Information Security team is seeing an increase in phishing and other types of cyberattacks reported by our members.
+Mountain America Credit Union’s information security team is seeing an increase in phishing and other types of cyberattacks reported by our members.

 • If you receive a suspicious email claiming to be from Mountain America, forward it as an attachment to phishing@macu.com.
 Learn how to spot a phishing email.